 This year’s International Women’s Day theme is ChooseToChallenge.
 I choose.

 So many column inches, blog posts and books have been written about why there’s a gender pay gap.

 This book is my favourite, but frankly I’m bored of the ‘why’ already.
-I only have to look round my office to see the reasons why.
+I only have to look round my office (this year, on Zoom) to see the reasons why.
 What I’m interested in is how to eradicate it.

 And in our world of project delivery that starts with looking at what it means to take a senior project leadership job.

 Having been in senior project leadership roles, the expectations are: